commenthol/pbkdf2-password-hash/README.md

 Generation and validation of passwords using PBKDF2 hashes.

 Safety is obtained by using safe digest, large number of iterations and large key-length for PBKDF2.
-Per default uses `sha512` with 512 bit key and 2^16 iterations.
+Per default uses `sha512` with 512 bit key and 120,000 iterations.

-Requires node >= v6.0.0
+This is as recommended by [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2).

 ## ToC